diegobernardes/flare/readme.md

 * Work with any HTTP endpoint.
 * Deliver only new changes, the clients never gonna receive the same notification twice.
 * Play nice with your current infrastructure.
+* Abstract the problems with scale and control of notifications from APIs.

 ## How to run